grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react-convert-from-kbn.md

 ## Additional resources

-Formatting values to the displayed string including units may include a “prefix”, “suffix”, and other custom settings like the color of the text itself.
+Formatting values for the displayed string including units may include a prefix, suffix, and other custom settings like the color of the text itself.

 Many customizations are possible when implementing the new methods.
 Here are some examples that you can reference: